Ayikanying-ux/alx-low_level_programming/0x09-static_libraries/README.md

-# 0x04.
-C - More functions, more nested loops
+# 0x07.
+C - Even more pointers, arrays and strings